magento/devdocs/src/guides/v2.2/cloud/configure/setup-cron-jobs.md

 ## Troubleshooting cron jobs

 Magento has updated the {{site.data.var.ece}} package to optimize cron processing on the {{site.data.var.ece}} platform and to fix cron-related issues.
-If you are having problems with cron processing, make sure that your project is using the most current version of the ece-tools package.
+If you encounter problems with cron processing, make sure that your project is using the most current version of the ece-tools package.
 See [Upgrades and patches]({{ page.baseurl }}/cloud/project/project-upgrade-parent.html).

 You can review cron processing information in the application-level log files for each environment.
 See [Application logs]({{page.baseurl}}/cloud/project/log-locations.html#application-logs).